kylesalcedo/kylesalcedo/README.md

 ### :v: doctor of physical therapy, health IT / medtech advisor, and hand model.
 ### 👌 prompt engineer, ai/ml, python.

-- Currently working on building CTO and PM skills.
+- Currently working on building CTO, Director of Engineering, and PM skills.
 - If there's something I do daily, I work towards automating and/or optimizing it.
-- Responsible for user feedback/experience/statistics for products I work with.
+- Responsible for prompt engineering, QA engineering, and user feedback/experience/statistics for products I work with.

 <!--
 **kylesalcedo/kylesalcedo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.